LionelBeato/coatimundis/Week_3/Day_14/OVERVIEW.md

 ## Agenda
 >Review of JavaScript DOM manipulation properties.
 Defining the DOM and nodes.
 Exploring events and event listeners.
+>Looking into database and app tooling options such as mongoDB and firebase.

 ## Outline